krlmlr/plogr/README.md

 close(con)
 cat(output, sep = "\n")
 #> plogr_demo@8: test 2
+#> plogr_demo@11: test 4
+#> plogr_demo@12: test 5
 ```

 Nothing is printed before we actually initialize the logger.
 Because it is initialized to the `info` level, the debug log message is not shown, and only "test 2" comes through.
+After changing the log level, the debug message is also shown.